GoldenCookie/BlackBerryApp/README.md

 GoldenCookie's Repository

-An application to run on the BlackBerry Playbook for elementary school students based on the students specifications
+An application to be run on the BlackBerry Playbook for elementary school students based on the students specifications

 <strong>Supported:</strong>